Emmerson-Miranda/argocd/example-13/readme.md

-# Introduction (Work in progress)
+# Introduction
-Integrate ArgoCD with Hashicorp Vault.
+Integrate ArgoCD with Hashicorp Vault using sidecar options.

+This example replace secrets in plain manifests.

 ## etc/hosts